nielstron/Recursive-Image-Downloader/README.md

 # Recursive-Image-Downloader

-It download all images from a single URL Or recursively download all images from all links in the URL
+Downloads all images from a single URL Or recursively downloads all images from all links in the URL.

-This program download all the images from a single link (level =0)
-OR
-It can download images from all url present in the link depending on the (level > 0)

-FUNCTION NAME:
-**DownloadImages**

-##Parameters:
-**folderpath - This takes the Download Location (BY DEFAULT, TAKES THE SCRIPT LOCATION
+It follows links recursively up to the level specified.

+Make sure you installed [Python3](https://python.org).
+Modify the variables in `URL_Spider.py` to change the behaviour.

-url - Starting/Root URL
+rootUrl - Starting/Root URL
-level - Depth of traversal of the URL (BY DEFAULT, LEVEL = 0 For The Root
-FromSameDomain - True(By default) if all the image url will be from same domain as that of entered URL
+maxRecursionLevel - Depth of traversal of the URL (10 by default, 0 means only the given domain is parsed) onlySameDomain - True(By default) if all the image url will be from same domain as that of entered URL
                  False if all the links will be incuded irrespective of the domain

+Stores all results in the folder `files`.